IETF-Hackathon/mDNSResponder/README.md

 This Discovery Proxy, built using
-[DNS Stateful Operations](https://tools.ietf.org/html/rfc8490) and [DNS Push Notifications](https://tools.ietf.org/html/draft-ietf-dnssd-push), can be used with the current Apple developer seeds of iOS 13 and macOS Catalina.
+[DNS Stateful Operations](https://tools.ietf.org/html/rfc8490) and [DNS Push Notifications](https://tools.ietf.org/html/draft-ietf-dnssd-push), can be used with iOS 13 and macOS Catalina.
 Older versions of iOS and macOS do not include support for DNS Stateful Operations and DNS Push Notifications.
 Older versions of iOS and macOS will work with the Discovery Proxy